 Connections to a user's home directory and to additional site specific shares (if configured) are possible for devices running Linux, Android, macOS, iOS, iPadOS, Chrome OS or Windows.
-For example, Android based devices require a file manager with SMB2/SMB3 support, also known as LAN access.
+Other devices like Android based ones require a file manager with SMB2/SMB3 support, also known as LAN access.
 X-plore or Total Commander with LAN plugin might be a good choice.

-Use \tjener\<username> or smb://tjener/<username> to access the home directory.
+Use \\tjener\<username> or smb://tjener/<username> to access the home directory.